jconorgrogan/Rotational-Numbers/README.md

 And then shift the resulting number by one node (with the "+1" operation).
 The result is that we return to the original position (0), in a demonstration of the cyclical nature of the Rotational Number System.

+---
+1. Exponential
+�
+e: The number
+�
+e is the base of natural logarithms and is deeply intertwined with the concept of growth and decay, derivatives, and integrals in calculus.
+In the context of the Rotational Number System, � e can be seen as a scaling factor.
+When a number is multiplied by � e, it could correspond to an expansion of the rotation circle.
+This perspective casts � e as a transformative constant that influences the scale or "size" of rotations.

+2. Imaginary Unit
+�
+i: In the 3D model of the Rotational Number System,
+�
+i could be perceived as an operator that rotates the plane of rotation from the real (horizontal) plane to the imaginary (vertical) plane.
+In other words, � i introduces a new dimension of rotation.
+This gives
+�
+i a role as a dimension-switching operator.

+3. Pi
+�
+π: The number
+�
+π is the ratio of a circle's circumference to its diameter.
+In the Rotational Number System, � π could be interpreted as a half-rotation operator.
+When a number is multiplied by � π, it corresponds to a half-rotation in the chosen plane.
+This perspective emphasizes � π as a rotational constant.

+4. Unity
+1
+1: The number
+1
+1 is the multiplicative identity in the standard number system.
+In the Rotational Number System, adding 1
+1 could be seen as a shifting operator that advances the rotational position of a number by one node.
+It acts as a unit step operator in the rotational context.

+5. Zero
+0
+0: Zero is the additive identity in the standard number system.
+In the Rotational Number System, the position corresponding to zero could be seen as the origin or the starting point of rotations.
+When a rotation brings us back to this point, it signifies the completion of a full cycle or loop.